LogtalkDotOrg/logtalk3/manuals/_sources/devtools/packs.rst.txt

 the pack.
 Otherwise, the files in the directory are copied to the pack installation directory.
 This allows the pack to be installed, updated, and uninstalled independently of the pack source files.

+Packs that are expected to be fully portable should always be checked by loading them with the ``portability`` flag set to ``warning``.

 Pack handling
 -------------